zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 CentOS 7 or Ubuntu>=14.04;	python2.7;	2 GPUs (One GPU's memory should larger than 8GB, the other one should larger than 6GB.)

-PyTorch with the version released between 2018.10.1-2018.10.30, and should be compiled from source.(Because some ops written by detectron authors are not contained in PyTorch installation file).
+PyTorch with the version released between 2018.10.1-2018.10.30, and should be compiled from source.
+(Because some ops written by detectron authors are not contained in PyTorch installation file.)

 Note: don't install detectron with "python setup.py", because we should run multiple different detectrons with adaptation.